Japan Lawyers Association for Freedom (JLAF)

 Jiyū Hōsōdan

-In 2015, working with five other legal organizations, including the Japan Democratic Lawyer’s Association (日本民主法律家協会), the association released a statement to call for cancelation of the security bills.
-In 2019, the same six legal organizations published a booklet to critically examine the LDP’s constitutional revision proposals, featuring the four topics that the LDP narrowed down to in 2018: (1) security, (2) national emergency, (3) vote disparity, and (4) enhancement of education.
+In 2015, the Liaison Council of Six Lawyers’ Organizations issued a statement calling for the repeal of the security-related legislation.
+In 2019, it also published a booklet critically examining the four constitutional amendment proposals released by the LDP in 2018: (1) security, (2) national emergency, (3) vote disparity, and (4) enhancement of education.
 The booklet concluded that the LDP’s main focus is “security”: changing Article 9 and creating a new clause for national emergency with the aim to shift Japan from pacifism determined in Article 9 to militarism more strongly tied to the US-Japan Security Treaty.
 The booklet also pointed out the LDP uses other topics to involve the opposition parties in discussion to eventually lead to constitutional revision.

 This association's website contains many official statements and resolutions against constitutional revision and related issues.